Your Guide to Tax Compliance During the Holiday Season

 The holiday season is famously busy for retailers, bringing both a rush of shoppers and a sales tax compliance headache.

 Keep reading to learn about tax compliance and what you should look for when choosing an online sales tax management system.
-We’ve even included a holiday readiness checklist to keep your business running smoothly when it comes to sales tax compliance.
+We’ve even included a holiday readiness checklist to keep your business running smoothly when it comes to sales tax compliance and paying tariffs.

 What is tax compliance?